 Learners may need to purchase uniform and/or equipment depending on the employer.

-A motor vehicle apprentice could expect to work within garage setting, working with customers and possible be on call to assist broken down vehicles.
+A motor vehicle Apprentice could expect to work within garage setting, working with customers and possible be on call to assist broken down vehicles.
 Your working environment can be noisy and dirty.
 An Apprentice will work on average 30 hours a week including evenings and weekends this may vary throughout the year dependent on seasonal trends and workloads.
 Average salaries for qualified motor vehicle Apprentices vary between £18,000 and £21,000.